hchiam/web-accessibility-course-notes/README.md

 <details>
 <summary>Motivation</summary>

 Design for everyone.
 Making your website accessible helps everyone.
 Disability is more broad than what you might typically think of as disability: aging, temporary disability, and situational disability even for healthy individuals.
+Different devices and different situations (e.g. outdoors screen with low contrast).
 This goes beyond permanent disability and can affect everyone.

 Aside: I found [an article on Medium.com that gives more examples](https://medium.com/swlh/why-web-accessibility-is-far-more-important-than-you-think-831d9bfdf9af) and [another one](https://medium.com/valtech-design/inclusive-design-dd4e03f82094).